36 Chowringhee Lane

 36 Chowringhee Lane is a 1981 film written and directed by Aparna Sen and produced by Shashi Kapoor.
 It marked the directorial debut of Sen, who had until then been known as a leading actress of Bengali cinema.
 The film was very well received upon release.
-It stars Jennifer Kendal in a critically acclaimed role, along with Dhritiman Chatterjee and Debashree Roy.
+It stars Jennifer Kendal in a critically acclaimed role, along with Dhritiman Chatterjee and Debashree Roy.Two major songs used in the film were 1960's song "YELLOW POLKA DOT BIKINY" by Brian Hyland and 1964 version of "SILENT NIGHT" by Mary Martin.

 Plot

 In post-independence India an Anglo-Indian teacher, Violet Stoneham (Jennifer Kendal), lives a quiet and uneventful life at 36 Chowringhee Lane in Calcutta, now Kolkata.
 Her brother Eddie (Geoffrey Kendal, Jennifer's father in real life) is senile and ailing in a nursing home.
 After the marriage of her niece Rosemary (Soni Razdan), she is alone except for her cat, Sir Toby.
 Her only joy in life is teaching Shakespeare, despite the lack of interest from her students.

 Returning home from church on a Christmas Day, Violet runs into a former student, Nandita (Debashree Roy), and her author-boyfriend Samaresh (Dhritiman Chatterjee), and invites them over for coffee.
 They accept her invitation after some hesitation.
 However, they quickly realize that Violet's apartment would be convenient for their tête-à-têtes while she is at work.
 When Samaresh requests the use of Violet's apartment during school hours, saying he would like to work on his novel, she agrees.
 For some time, this arrangement works to the benefit of all.
 Samaresh and Nandita get the privacy they seek, and Violet has company when she returns home from work.
 Over time, she grows very fond of them, and begins to look upon them as friends.
 Her old friends die or go away, she isn't appreciated at her job, and they are the only friends she has.

 Eventually Samaresh and Nandita get married, and move on with their lives.
 Violet wants to meet them on Christmas Day, and bake them a cake.
 They have a party organized at home, however, and think she would be 'a fish out of water' if invited.
 So they lie about not being in town during Christmas.
 Violet comes over anyway, to drop off the cake, and finally sees that she has been deceived by them.
 She walks home to her lonely life, slowly.
 The final scene shows Violet reciting aloud from King Lear, her only audience being a stray dog.